 Class B motorhomes are ideal for numerous reasons:

-- They’re the easiest to drive.
+1. They’re the easiest to drive.

-- You can park them anywhere.
+2. You can park them anywhere.

-- Campervans are excellent mobile HQs
+3. Campervans are excellent mobile HQs

-- Off-road models are great for a self-contained trip into the backwoods.
+4. Off-road models are great for a self-contained trip into the backwoods.

-- Class B RVs make long journeys comfortable.
+5. Class B RVs make long journeys comfortable.

-- The category works well for short vacations.
+6. The category works well for short vacations.

-- These motor coaches are fuel-efficient enough to act as your secondary home vehicle.
+7. These motor coaches are fuel-efficient enough to act as your secondary home vehicle.

 We always recommend you try before you buy if you’re considering purchasing one for yourself.
 Peer-to-peer RV rental companies like Outdoorsy, RV-Ezy, RVshare, or regional companies are a great place to start online.
 You’ll find great deals on real coaches owned by people, not corporate fleets.

-Make sure you bookmark the RV Troop Website and check in often.
+Make sure you bookmark the RV Troop website and check in often.
 We’re continually adding new content about the various RV categories, trends, and camping tips.
 Whether you’re buying your first coach or heading out for the umpteenth time, there’s always something new to learn.

 The Modern Era (2008- Present) is an exciting time.
 The financial crisis of 2008, the Pandemic, and now the upcoming all-electric vehicles that are coming out are revolutionizing the RV Industry in radical ways.
-Become an RV Trooper by keeping up with our page to stay on top of the latest innovations as we report our expert insights to our loyal readers.
+Become an RV Trooper by keeping up with our site to stay on top of the latest innovations as we report our expert insights to our loyal readers.

 Welcome to the RV Lifestyle!